 Short answer: Yes, you should go to college.
 Here’s why and some tips on how to maximize the experience + prepare yourself for a startup.

 Meet As Many Smart People As Possible

 The great part of going to college comes in the form of all the people you will meet from different and diverse backgrounds.
+I remember asking many people to help me write my research paper while in school, it was the perfect way to learn new perspectives.
 There are always “How do I find a co-founder?” posts on Hacker News and across the internet.
 Going to college can usually result in finding a co-founder for your company on the technical and/or business side of things.
 It’s where Tony from Zappos met his co-founder along with numerous others.
 You will also make friends that might later make it into the startup game, and be useful for you to connect with.
 On top of it, you get to interact with people who have absolutely nothing at all to do with technology, but can give you insights into experiences you never knew existed (different backgrounds, career paths, countries,etc.) Go to college and meet as many people as possible.